Acupressure Points for Sinus Relief of Congestion

 Acupressure Can Make a Difference:

-If one practices these acupressure points for sinus difficulties properly, one could prevent bacteria from entering the body.
-Drink many fluids until you find that your sinus symptoms are gone – drinking lots of water, herbal teas, and soups help to build your immune system, and by applying these pressure points, you can rid yourself of sinus problems in no time!
+If one practices these acupressure points for sinus difficulties correctly, one could prevent bacteria from entering the body.
+Drink many fluids until you find that your sinus symptoms are gone – drinking lots of water, herbal teas, and soups helps to build your immune system, and by applying these pressure points, you can rid yourself of sinus problems in no time!

 Leave a Comment